 From 1995-2008, Lord held various roles at The George Washington University's Elliott School of International Affairs, including associate dean for strategy, research, and external relations and, earlier, associate dean for management and planning.
 In her most recent position, she oversaw the school's six research centers, graduate admissions, public affairs, and strategic initiatives.
 During her tenure at the Elliott School, she launched three master's programs, ten certificate programs, a global network of university partnerships, the school's skills curriculum, and numerous educational programs for students, diplomats, and mid-career professionals from the public, private, and non-profit sectors.
 A member of the faculty, she also taught courses on U.S. public diplomacy, U.S. foreign policy, and the causes of war.

 Lord is a member of the Council on Foreign Relations and a member of the board of advisors at the Center for a New American Security.
 She received her master's degree and doctorate in government from Georgetown University and her bachelor's degree, magna cum laude, in international studies from American University.
-She has been married to her husband Jeff Lord, an international trade attorney at Latham & Watkins LLP, for nearly twenty years.
+She has been married to her husband Jeff Lord, an international trade attorney at Latham & Watkins LLP, for more than twenty years.
 They have a teen-aged son.